Samruddhi29hub/Signal-plotting-using-matlab-GUI/README.md

 # Signal-plotting-using-matlab-GUI
-In this project I have implemented a matlab based GUI to plot and analyse different types of signals including sine signal, square signal, triangular signal and composite signal.
+In this project I have implemented a matlab based GUI to plot and analyse different types of signals including sine signal, square signal, triangular signal and composite signal.I have used matlab16a for developing this project.